TESA-workshops/ageing-best-practices-2023/README.md

 # 2023 TESA best practices in ageing workshop

+Thanks for attending the workshop, please [fill the post-workshop survey](https://forms.gle/wwJ4Dp6gabjytFMb8) and provide comments on the [draft proceedings document](./proceedings/TESA-age-estimation-workshop-proceedings-draft-to-coauthors-20230208.pdf).

 Note that the aim of the workshop is **not** to learn how to age a specific species of fish using otoliths.
 Rather, we aim to get all participants interested in performing ageing-related tasks in the most defensible and reproducible ways possible.

 ## Logistics